corda/corda/docs/source/cordapp-build-systems.rst

         }
     }

-Cordapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keystore and configure the ``cordapp`` plugin.
+CorDapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keystore and configure the ``cordapp`` plugin.
 For production deployment ensure to sign the CorDapp using your own certificate e.g. by setting system properties to point to an external keystore or by disabling signing in ``cordapp`` plugin and signing the CordDapp JAR downstream in your build pipeline.